 Sliding Into Happiness: A New Tool for Measuring Affective Responses to Words

 Can single words make you feel emotion?
 Researchers at McMaster University quantified the positivity (ex. death to vacation) and excitedness (ex. library to rollercoaster) of English words by asking how physically close or far we want to be from the words; close meaning we like these words, and far meaning we do not like these words.
-They found that each individual’s own personality affected the way they rated words, [removed: which had never been found before].
+They found that each individual’s own personality affected the way they rated words.
 Overall, people who are shy rated words as being more negative than those who are less shy.
 Additionally, men and women rated some words differently.

 Citation: Warriner, A. B., Shore, D. I., Schmidt, L. A, Imbault, C. L., & Kuperman, V. (2017).
 Sliding into happiness: A new tool for measuring affective responses to words.
 Canadian Journal of Experimental Psychology, 71(1), 71-88.